holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/06_grok_lesson_4/lesson_plan.md

     - What does it feel like to be digesting information?
     - How do you know you're actually learning and not skimming?
     - Useful techniques?
-- Grok Module 4
+- Grok Module 5

 #### Homework

 - TIL entry on topic of choice
-- Finish Grok Module 4
+- Finish Grok 5